-In addition to that novel I have twelve others in various states of progress.
+I was working on Psychopath in Love but have stalled out.
+I also have twelve other stories in various states of progress.
 They range from barely 1,000 words to well over 100,000 words.

 Since 2007 I’ve been writing a way-too-big novel set in New York City during the Depression, which involves having to wear 1930s-style clothes, listen to lots of Duke Ellington, Billie Holiday, Count Basie, and Robert Johnson, and watch movies like The Thin Man and Easy Living and Jewel Robbery over and over.
 Not to mention learning how to lindy hop.
 This novel is already very long and yet I feel I am at least another two hundred thousand words or so from its end.
 I begin to suspect it is more than one book.
 Also that I will never finish it.